-Looking for the best dry bag to keep your kit safe and dry?
+Looking for the best dry bag to reliably keep your kit safe and dry?
 Read on.
-A waterproof bag is an essential if you're embarking on any kind of water-based activity and need somewhere to stash your belongings, but can also come in handy for general outdoors adventures in unreliable weather.
+A waterproof bag is an essential if you're embarking on any kind of water-based activity and need somewhere to stash your belongings, but can also come in handy for general outdoors adventures in wet weather.

 In this guide we have rounded up the best dry bags available today.
 There are neat packs designed to be tucked under the bungee chords of today's best paddle boards, bright dry bags on tethers designed to float behind you on a wild swim, and waterproof backpacks that are easy to sling on your back on a hike or bike ride.

 There are three things to think about when deciding which of the best dry bags to buy: size, material, and closure type.
 Size-wise, choose a high capacity backpack if you plan to go trekking or kayaking, though much smaller if you're cycling or just planning a jaunt to the beach/resort pool.
 For materials, you'll see a lot of vinyl, though sturdy nylon materials are now appearing that have a much soft, less industrial (and less shiny) look, while remaining waterproof.

 However, what most of the best dry bags have in common is a roll-top closure.
 Although you will also see sealed zippers, roll-tops that must be rolled three or four times before being sealed using clips is a common and highly effective way to keep out water.

 All of these picks will effectively protect your belongings, keeping everything from your clothes to your action camera to your sleeping bag safe, whether you're facing water, sand, dust, humidity, or just a sloppy baggage handler.

 The best dry bags to buy right now